-Couples adore The Little Cottage on Geurfron Farm near Tywyn in the Snowdonia National Park.
-The pretty stone holiday cottage sits on 20 private acres of land and has stunning views over the Dysynni Valley from the cottage and the terrace.
+Couples adore The Little Cottage on Geufron Farm near Tywyn in the Eryri (Snowdonia) National Park.
+The pretty stone holiday cottage sits on 22 private acres of land and has stunning views over the Fathew Valley from the cottage and the fenced terrace.
 It's only a few miles from the coast and within easy reach of places like Dolgellau, Castell Cynfal, and the waterfalls at Dolgolch and Nant Gwernol.
 Geufron Farm is a non-working farm, so there's lots of space but no farm noise or passing traffic to disturb your sleep.

 You won't know where to look first when you arrive at The Barn.
 Will you sit on the deck and drink in the stunning views over the Snowdonia countryside to Cardigan Bay?
 Or look up to the mountains and the promise of an adventure?
 Maybe the interiors will catch your attention, where attractive original features have been complemented by a recent refurbishment to offer a high standard of accommodation for up to four people in two bedrooms, making it perfect for family and friends.
 The Barn is within walking distance of a dog-friendly pub and less than three miles from Tywyn's Blue Flag Beach and the Wales Coast Path.
 There is always plenty to see and do when you stay at The Barn, no matter what the season.